Inventitech/strans/README.md

 `strans` (string transform) is an intuitive string manipulation utility for the shell (primarily Unix, but should work™ cross-platform).
-The user does not need to know any programming.
-All she needs to do is provide `strans` with a set of examples. `strans` will automagically learn transformation rules from these examples and apply them to the input given on STDIN.
+Users do not need to know anything about programming.
+All they need to do is provide `strans` with a set of examples. `strans` will automagically learn transformation rules from these examples and apply them to the input given on STDIN.